 Deposits and landforms on the Antarctic continent provide a direct window into Antarctic climate history that can be very detailed (e.g., Quilty, 1991) but, by their nature, are fragmentary and difficult to correlate.
-Difficulties in the correlation of sediments in the Transantarctic Mountains have led to disagreements over the extent of ice retreat during the Pliocene (Webb et al., 1984; Denton et al., 1991; Warnke et al., 1996).
-However, outcrops and landforms also indicate the possible complexities of responses by ice to climate change, with out-of-phase expansion of valley glaciers and the ice sheets first reported by Scott (1905).
+Difficulties in the correlation of sediments in the Transantarctic Mountains have led to major disagreements over the extent of ice retreat during the Pliocene (Webb et al., 1984; Denton et al., 1991; Warnke et al., 1996).
+However, outcrops and landforms also indicate the possible complexities of responses by the ice to climate change with out-of-phase expansion of valley glaciers and the ice sheet first reported by Scott (1905).

-Drilling of continental shelf sediments can provide a record of ice expansion onto the shelf and the evolution of shelf environments but must be considered in the light of both (1) facies depositional models and (2) sequence stratigraphic models of facies stacking patterns and preservation (Fielding et al., 1998).
+Drilling of continental shelf sediments can provide a record of ice expansion onto the shelf and the evolution of shelf environments but must be considered in the light of both (1) depositional models for the facies present and (2) sequence stratigraphic models of facies stacking patterns and preservation (Fielding et al., 1998).
 Such concepts need to be applied to drilling of sections on the continental shelf and slope because of the strongly reciprocal nature of glacial-interglacial sedimentation on continental margins (Boulton, 1990).
 During major ice advances, the shelf tends to be eroded followed by the deposition of compact till, a difficult stratigraphic record to sample and interpret (Barron et al., 1991).
-At the same time, significant deposits are forming on the upper slope in trough mouth fans (Vorren and Laberg, 1997) or sediment is deposited on the continental rise as turbidites or contourite drifts (Rebesco et al., 1997).
+At the same time, significant deposits are forming on the upper slope in trough mouth fans (Vorren and Laberg, 1997) or sediment transfers to the continental rise as turbidite deposits or contourite drifts (Rebesco et al., 1997).

-A more complete picture of glacial history requires the linking of onshore outcrop data to the deep-sea record via the drilling of key locations on the Antarctic shelf, slope, and rise.
-Leg 188 was designed to provide such a transect, building on the work of Leg 119 (Barron, Larsen, et al., 1991) and linking studies of Cenozoic glacial sediments in the Prince Charles Mountains (Hambrey and McKelvey, 2000) and around Prydz Bay (Quilty, 1991) to the oceanic record.
-Linking these data sources provides a transect extending ~1000 km from the interior of East Antarctica to the continental rise along a single ice drainage system.
+A more complete picture of glacial history can be obtained by linking onshore outcrop data to the deep sea record through drilling key locations on the Antarctic shelf, slope and rise.
+Leg 188 was designed to provide such a transect, building on the work of Leg 119 (Barron, Larsen, et al., 1991) and linking studies of Cenozoic glacial sediments in the Prince Charles Mountains (Hambrey and McKelvey, in press) and around Prydz Bay (Quilty, 1991) to the oceanic record.
+Linking these data sources has the potential to provide a transect extending ~1000 km from the interior of East Antarctica to the continental rise along a single ice drainage system.